clemens-zauchner/python-multi-stage-builds/README.md

 RUN pip3 --no-cache-dir install *.whl
 ```

-The size of the image has gone done significantly:
+The size of the image has gone down significantly:

 ```bash
 $ docker images multi-stage